MatthewEppelsheimer/wp-Phone-Call-Tracker-plugin/README.txt

 This plugin uses a simple settings page and shortcode to easily interface with an existing Google AdWords campaign.
 This allows you to track mobile phone calls from your site.

 == Installation ==

-Install & activate the plugin \"Phone Call Tracker\" through the \"Plugins\" menu in WordPress.
+1. Install & activate the plugin through the \"Plugins\" menu in WordPress.
+1. Add the `[phonenumber]` shortcode to your content.

 == Configuration ==